wilkie/codeorg-docker-dev/README.md

 ## FAQ

-#### Q: If I delete the containers, does it delete any data?
+### Q: If I delete the containers, does it delete any data?

 No, all data resides on the host laptop and is mounted by the containers when they start.
 Source is kept in the ./src folder.
-MySQL database files are kept in the ./data folder.
+MySQL database files are kept in the ./.mysql-data folder.
+MinIO (S3) data is kept in the `./minio...` paths.
+The installed ruby gems are in `./rbenv` and a copy of the installed nvm packages are in `./nvm`.

-#### Q: Does my IDE run in a container?
+### Q: Does my IDE run in a container?

 No, your IDE runs on your host laptop as normal.

-#### Q: Where do I set my IDE to point to?
+### Q: Where do I set my IDE to point to?

 Use your preferred IDE to open the ./src folder - just as you would if you were developing on your host laptop.
 As this is a mounted volume in the web container, any changes are reflected immediately.

-#### Q: Do I need to go through all these steps every time?

-No, once the containers are created, you are all set!
-If you restart the containers, you'll need to generate and set a new OAUTH_CODE and restart the dashboard server.

-#### Q: Can I pause containers?
+### Q: Can I pause containers?

 Yes, you can use pause and unpause commands with Docker compose: